lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

 description: null
 seo-description: AEM Assets Brand Portal Administrators can share and unshare a collection or a smart collection with authorized users.
 Editors can view and share only the collections created by them, shared with them, and public collections.
 uuid: f70f811d-39a5-45dd-be81-4d10e95ec2c7
-acrolinxdate: 2017-11-08T07 16 36.424-0500
-acrolinxlastcheckedby: bdhar
-acrolinxpagestatus: yellow
-acrolinxreporturl: http //acrolinx.corp.adobe.com 8031/output/en/brand_portal_share_collection_krs_workflow_07d7daef51a52015_636_report.xml
-acrolinxsentences: 33
-acrolinxwords: 374
 contentOwner: bdhar
 content-type: reference
 topic-tags: sharing
 products: SG_EXPERIENCEMANAGER/Brand_Portal
 discoiquuid: 3da35f86-a5c2-44bf-86f7-3235bf853758
-isreadyforlocalization: false
-index: y
-internal: n
-snippet: y
 ---

 # Share a collection{#share-a-collection}

-AEM Assets Brand Portal Administrators can share and unshare a collection or a smart collection with authorized users.
+AEM Assets Brand Portal Administrators can share and un-share a collection or a smart collection with authorized users.
 Editors can view and share only the collections created by them, shared with them, and public collections.
 However, editors cannot change a public collection to a non-public collection.

 >[!NOTE]
 >